anyaschukin/N-Puzzle/README.md

 These plots show for size 3 the manhattan heuristic performs best, it solves fastest while still providing a low number of moves.

-the nilsson heuristic is almost as quick as manhattan, but usually takes more moves.
+The nilsson heuristic is almost as quick as manhattan, but usually takes more moves.
 Heuristics outRowCol, hamming, & euclidean take progressively more time to solve compared to manhattan for no improvement in number of moves.

 For size 4 only manhattan & nilsson heuristics return a solution in under a minute, the other heuristics are omitted: